What do you want to do?

 Types of Investments

-Investments are available in many forms and understanding them helps you choose what aligns with your financial goals, risk tolerance and time horizon.
+Investments are available in many investment types and understanding them helps you choose what aligns with your financial goals, risk tolerance and time horizon.
 Here’s a simple breakdown:

 Stocks